 The academics who created the courses provided by the Southampton Data Science Academy are profiled below; for all enquiries please contact Info@southamptondata.science

-Professor Dame Wendy Hall, DBE, FRS, FREng is a Professor of Computer Science at the University of Southampton, and is Executive Director of the Web Science Institute.
+Professor Dame Wendy Hall, DBE, FRS, FREng, is Regius Professor of Computer Science, Pro Vice-Chancellor (International Engagement) at the University of Southampton, and is Executive Director of the Web Science Institute.
 In 2009 she became a Dame Commander of the British Empire and a Fellow of the Royal Society.
-Current positions of note include membership of the WEF Global Future Council on Digital Economy and the Society, non-Executive Director of the Digital Catapult Board and Chair of the British Council's Education Advisory Board.
+She is a member of the World Economic Forum’s Global Futures Council on the Digital Economy, was co-Chair of the UK government’s AI Review, which was published in October 2017, and is the first Skills Champion for AI in the UK.

-Les Carr is Director of Web Science Centre for Doctoral Training and Professor of Web Science at the University of Southampton.
+Les Carr is Professor of Web Science in the Department of Electronics and Computer Science at Southampton.
+He's also a Director of the Web Science institute and Director of the Web Science Centre for Doctoral Training.
+His research on Open Access and Open Data led to the establishment of EPrints, offering Open Access publication and data services, training and support to the research industry.
 Since the 1980s he has experimented with multimedia information systems, novel ways of constructing hypertexts, digital libraries and knowledge management systems.

 Elena Simperl is Professor in the Web And Internet Science research group, department of Electronics and Computer Science at the University of Southampton.
 She holds a doctoral degree in Computer Science (Dr. rer. nat.) from the Free University of Berlin.
 Her primary domain of research is at the intersection between knowledge technologies and crowd computing.
 In particular Elena is interested in socially and economically-motivated aspects of creating and using semantically enabled content on the Web, and in paradigms, methods and techniques to facilitate large-scale collaboration and incentivise participation.